 - A. Each Mixed Use District must include one of the following height designations.
 The designation establishes the maximum height in stories and feet for each mixed use district.
-For example, CX-5 has a maximum height limit of 5 stories and 75 feet.
+For example, CX-5 has a maximum height limit of 5 stories and 80 feet.

 - -3 3 stories / 50 feet max

-- -4 4 stories / 62 feet max
+- -4 4 stories / 68 feet max

-- -5 5 stories / 75 feet max
+- -5 5 stories / 8o feet max

 - -7 7 stories

 - -12 12 stories

 - -20 20 stories

 - -40 40 stories

 - B. The height requirements apply to apartments, general buildings, mixed use buildings and civic buildings.
 Maximum heights for detached house, attached house, townhouse and open lot are set forth in Article 3.2.
 Base Dimensional Standards.

 - C. The minimum height requirements apply only to the Urban Frontages.
 The Urban Frontages include the following: Green, Urban Limited, Urban General and Shopfront.
 Civic buildings are exempt from the minimum height requirements.

+- D. When a mezzanine or mezzanines comprise less than 50% of the floor area of the room or space in which they are located, they are not considered a story.
+When a mezzanine or mezzanines comprise 50% or more of the floor area of the room or space in which they are located, they are considered a story.
+If a building is taller than five stories, mezzanines are permitted within only two stories of that building.
+Any additional intermediate level otherwise qualifying as a mezzanine is considered an additional story.
+If a building has five or fewer stories, there is no limit on the number of stories in that building that may contain a mezzanine.